 Tulip & Amazon Web Services

-Tulip is the premier platform for engineers looking to turn analog operations workflows into instrumented, data collecting, digital processes, without code or complex system integrations.
+Tulip is the premier platform for companies looking to digitally transform their operations.
+Companies across industries can download configurable applications, and start connecting assets and digitizing processes without code or complex system integrations.
 Running on AWS lets companies of all sizes de-risk their digital transformation by starting small, with the confidence in knowing they can scale as they find positive return on investment (ROI).
 AWS offers nearly unlimited horizontal resource scaling, meaning we can support frontline operations workloads when their requirements and complexity increase.

 How it Works